Cumbria Way - Carlisle to Keswick (★★★★★)

 | The final stretch heading into Keswick |

-This was my final destination for the day and there was time left in the day to get something to drink before an early collapse into bed.
+This was my final destination for the day - and there was time left to get something to eat and drink, before an early collapse into bed.

 | The lake with some trees |